With Halloween upon us, I thought I’d recycle a review of the finest scary movie ever made.

 The performances are just right, to a fault.
 Blair is sweet and gentle as needs be, until – with the help of a stunt double, the guttural voice of Merecedes MacCambridge and various pulleys – she transforms convincingly into a leering, goading demon.
 Burstyn presents as a pampered star and mother at the end of her rope, but she grows to a hardened, more simple warrior by the end of the film.
 Von Sydow is appropriately spooky as the doomed Father Merrin.
 McGowran and Lee J. Cobb are memorable as the murder victim and the murder policeman.
 Indeed, Cobb’s gentle interrogations of Karras and McNeil are the kind of quiet respites necessary for such a tense film.
 These characters also represent the skeptic challenging the believer at the believer’s most tenuous.
 Indeed, the film should be a Hollywood treatise on the exposition of minor characters

-The great performance, however, belongs to Miller (who succumbed to drink and never really did much after The Exorcist).
+The great performance, however, belongs to Miller (who succumbed to drink and never really did much as an actor after The Exorcist).
 His is a tortured existence, filled with doubt, and his trepidation shows in his eyes.
 Physically, Miller plays him almost as a man who fears that his weakness and doubt is obvious to all, so he shrinks himself so as not to be noticed.
 In that way, Father Karras almost becomes a man who knows Satan is looking for him.
 Friedken films Miller hunched over, or huddled in talk, or sitting down, or crouched, or in a crowd, making Karras as invisible as a man who is losing faith needs to be.

 In the end, due to the exertions of Blatty (who was at one point banned from the set), the film is a clear triumph of good over evil.
 Father Karras defies the devil “Come into me!
 Come into me!”
 The devil obliges, and for a moment, it looks as if Satan/Karras will kill Regan.
 Karras, however, summons his faith and hurls himself out of the window.
 He is given last rites, and later, a recovered Regan (having no memory or the possession) sees a priest and kisses him.

 The Exorcist is a cinematic declaration that palpable, defined evil exists, a conclusion that can be attributed to Blatty.
 It is an ultimate rejection of moral relativism, with harsh observations on modern mores and technological advances.
 It is hyper religious.
 After all, you cannot really find “good” or “justification” or “well, sure . . . but” in Satan.
 There is no bargain, even as Burstyn asks a herd of befuddled doctors “You’re telling me that I should take my daughter to a witch doctor?”
 The answer is, yes, there is no modern skate or help for you.
-And Friedken, the carnival barker, effectively shows you just how frightening Satan can be.
+And Friedken, the carnival barker, effectively shows you just how frightening and insidiously entertaining Satan can be.

 A closing note: Blatty wrote The Exorcist many years after attending Georgetown University in Washington, D.C.
 One of his inspirations was newspaper reports of a real life exorcism of a boy in Mt.
 Rainier, Maryland.
 That boy went to my high school, and you can read about his story here — http://www.strangemag.com/exorcistpage1.html Enjoy.